neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 for each axial plane if we want to be able to set unique densities in each coolant channel region.
 Rather than creating 108 materials in a loop, we use the `clone()` feature in OpenMC to clone an existing coolant material 108 times per layer.
-This duplicates the material properties (densities and isotopic compisition), but assigns a new ID that allows individual tracking of density.
+This duplicates the material properties (densities and isotopic composition), but assigns a new ID that allows individual tracking of density.
 The Python script used to create the OpenMC model is shown below.